thomasgallo/mono_slam_tensorflow/README.md

 ### Module <**[Tensorflow](https://github.com/cagbal/ros_people_object_detection_tensorflow)**>

-This repository conatins the mains nodes to compute label objects rocognition.
-It will read a camera stream, detecct object with their labels and theirs probability and then publish the result in an array.
+This repository contains the mains nodes to compute label objects rocognition.
+It will read a camera stream, detect objects with their labels and their probabilities and then publish the result in an array.

 For our project, we will only use object recognition.
 The input will be the ROS topic (subscribe) : ("/camera/image_raw") were our node (cob_people_object_detection_detection) will subscribe.

 As ROS bridge is working with python2 we will use tensorflow with python2

-And the useful output topic (publishe) will be:
+And the useful output topic (publish) will be:
 - /object_detection/detections (cob_perception_msgs/DetectionArray) : that is an array that include all the detections with probabilities, labels and bounding boxes
 - /object_detection/detections_image (sensor_msgs/Image) : that is a ROS image message with the bouding box, label, and probability